-For a discrete variable you should use a histogram:
+For a discrete (or categorical) variable you should use a histogram:

-ta rep78 generates a table of this discrete variable.
-This is fine as far as it goes and you may want to include a table like this in your document particularly if this is your dependent variable.
-Note that to keep the table nicely aligned as it is in Stata you need to use the Courier font.
-However it may be hard to get a sense of the distribution simply by looking at the table.
+webuse fullauto ta rep78 generates a table of this discrete variable.
+This is fine as far as it goes, and you may want to include a table like this in your document particularly if this is your dependent variable.
+Note that to keep the table nicely aligned as it is in Stata you need to use a fixed font format like Courier.
+However, it may be difficult to get a sense of the distribution simply by looking at the table.
 If you are preparing a presentation, for example, you want the audience to easily grasp what the data looks like.
 Let's graph it next.

-Repair
+Repair 1

-Record 1978 Freq.
+Record 1978 1 Freq.
 Percent Cum.

 -+

-Poor Ι 2 2.90 2.90
+Poor 1 2 2.90 2.90

-Fair I 8 11.59 14.49
+Fair 1 8 11.59 14.49

-Average I 30 43.48 57.97
+Average 1 30 43.48 57.97

-Good I 18 26.09 84.06
+Good 1 18 26.09 84.06

-Excellent I 11 15.94 100.00
+Excellent 1 11 15.94 100.00

 -+

-Total I 69 100.00
+Total 1 69 100.00

-histogram rep78, discrete fraction creates a histogram where the heights of the bars gives the fractions in each category.
-If you want to show percentages instead simply replace fraction with percent.
-If you want absolute frequencies use frequency.
+histogram rep78, discrete fraction fcolor(navy) addlabel graphregion(fcolor(white)) creates a histogram where the heights of the bars correspond to the fractions in each category.
+I have changed the colour of the bars to navy, the surrounding area to white.
+The addlabel option is responsible for the numeric value being shown above the top of each bar.
+If you want to show percentages or absolute frequencies instead simply replace fraction with percent or frequency, respectively.